-Imagine setting calmly wildern boots, South A Argenti variety A good north.
-The become city West
+Imagine setting calmly dividerne boots, F South A Argentir variety A good north.
+T become city of We

 Imagine hiking through a remote region in South America.
 The sun is setting over a snow-capped mountain and all around you guanacos are calmly chewing on grass.
 Nowadays, there are very few places of unspoilt wilderness on Earth - but with a thick coat and a sturdy pair of walking boots, Patagonia is one of them!
 This region is at the southern end of South America and covers around 400,000 square miles.
 Two thirds is in Argentina in the east and one third is in Chile in the west.
 It's an area with a variety of landscapes - the perfect destination for adventure seekers!